Skip to main content

 EWT and Hawk Conservancy Trust parter with a range of NPOs through Vultures for Africa.
 In the past year, they have trained 984 rangers in 51 poisoning response workshops in seven countries in southern and east Africa.
 At the same time, they tagged over 80 vultures for monitoring and more rapid detection of wildlife poisoning incidents.

 Over 60% of vulture deaths are due to poisoning although they are vulnerable to many other factors.
-Vultures not only prevent the spread of disease, they also, according to a recent article, prevent huge amounts of carbon emissions.
+Vultures not only prevent the spread of disease, they also, according to an article, prevent huge amounts of carbon emissions.

 In the UK, through our partnership with Hawk Conservancy, we also support the rehabilitation of birds of prey and their release back into the wild, as well as a conservation education project to protect these apex predators.
 Last year they rehabilitated and released 34 birds of prey back into their natural habitat.